MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 **Detect threats in pre-deployment and post-deployment stages**.
 During the pre-deployment phase, incorporate vulnerability scanning into pipelines and take necessary actions based on the results.
 Post-deployment, continue to conduct vulnerability scanning.
 This can be achieved through tools like Defender for Containers, which scans container images.
 The results should be included in the collected data.
 For information about secure development practices, see Recommendations on

-Take advantage of the platform-provided detection mechanisms and measures.
+**Take advantage of the platform-provided detection mechanisms and measures**.
 For instance, Azure Firewall can analyze traffic and block connections to untrusted destinations.
 Azure provides ways to detect and protect against Distributed Denial of Service (DDoS) attacks.

 ## Azure facilitation

-Azure Monitor provides observability across your entire environment.
+**Azure Monitor** provides observability across your entire environment.
 You automatically get platform metrics, activity logs, and diagnostics logs from most of your Azure resources with no configuration.
 The activity logs provide detailed diagnostic and auditing information.

 > [!NOTE]
 > Platform logs are not available indefinitely.
 You'll need to keep them so that you can review them later for auditing purposes or offline analysis.
 Use Azure Storage Accounts for long-term/archival storage.
 In Azure Monitor, specify a retention period when you enable diagnostic setting for your resources.